dsccovenantuniversity/Chimoney-SDK-Challenge-Covenant-University/README.md

 To get started you need to:</br>

-1. **Sign up for a Chimoney Developer Account**:If you don't already have one, you'll need to sign up for a Chimoney developer account sandbox access [here](https://sandbox.chimoney.io/developers) </br>
+1. **Sign up for a Chimoney Developer Account**:If you don't already have one, sign up for a Chimoney developer account sandbox access [here](https://sandbox.chimoney.io/developers) </br>
-   You can also check out this article on how to obtain API keys [here](https://community-chimoney.hashnode.dev/getting-started-with-chimoneys-api-chiconnect).
+- You can also check out this article on how to obtain API keys [here](https://community-chimoney.hashnode.dev/getting-started-with-chimoneys-api-chiconnect).
 2. **Create a New Application**: Once logged in, navigate to your developer dashboard and create a new application.
 This will generate your API key for you.

 3. **Start Contributing**!